-40 20-E- 060514
+20-E-100315 33

-- 15. Recalls the responsibility, under the Regulations of the Trust Fund for Victims, of the Board of Directors to endeavour to manage its resources originating from voluntary contributions in such a way as to ensure an adequate reserve to complement any Court-ordered reparations awards, without prejudice to its activities under the Trust Fund's assistance mandate including those funded by earmarked contributions; - 16.
-Requests the Court and the Trust Fund for Victims to develop a strong collaborative partnership, mindful of each other's roles and responsibilities, to implement Court-ordered reparations; - 17.
+- 14. Welcomes the Strategic Plan of the Trust Fund for Victims for the period 2014-2017 and encourages States Parties, the Court and the Fund to coordinate their activities and roles to ensure the proper implementation of the Plan and the accomplishment of the objectives contained therein; - 15.
+Calls upon States, international and inter-governmental organizations, individuals, corporations and other entities to contribute voluntarily to the Trust Fund for Victims also in view of possible reparations, in order to substantively increase the volume of the Trust Fund for Victims, broaden the resource base and improve the predictability of funding; and renews its appreciation to those that have done so; - 16.
+Recalls the responsibility, under the Regulations of the Trust Fund for Victims, of the Board of Directors to endeavour to manage its resources originating from voluntary contributions in such a way as to ensure an adequate reserve to complement any Court-ordered reparations awards, without prejudice to its activities under the Trust Fund's assistance mandate including those funded by earmarked contributions; - 17.
 Invites States Parties to consider making earmarked voluntary contributions to the Trust Fund, in accordance with their financial ability, for the purpose of strengthening its reparations reserve, in addition to any regular voluntary contributions to the Fund, and expresses its appreciation to those that have already done so; - 18.
-Welcomes the constructive exchange between States Parties, the Court, the Trust Fund for Victims and civil society during the plenary session on victims and affected communities, held for the first time at the twelfth session of the Assembly, with a special focus on reaffirming the significance of victims' rights under the Rome Statute, and notes with appreciation the commitment expressed by the participants to continue strengthening the capacity of the Court and the Fund in order to ensure the full and effective implementation of victims' rights; - 19.
+Requests the Court and the Trust Fund for Victims to continue developing a strong collaborative partnership, mindful of each other's roles and responsibilities, to implement Court-ordered reparations; - 19.
 Decides to continue to monitor the implementation of the rights of victims under the Rome Statute, with a view to ensuring that the exercise of these rights is fully realized and that the continued positive impact of the Rome Statute system on victims and affected communities is sustainable; - 20.
-Decides to continue discussions on this topic focusing, through its Bureau, on victims' participation.
+Mandates the Bureau to continue considering victims-related issues as necessary or as they arise, having recourse to any appropriate process or mechanism.

-20-E-060514 41
+34 20-E-100315